The Best Uncrowded Ski Resorts in the U.S.

 Mt.
 Baker, Washington

-North of Seattle, and just south of the Canadian border, sits Mt.
-Baker, a true Pacific Northwest ski resort in Washington’s Northern Cascades.
+Mt.
+Baker is a true Pacific Northwest ski resort in Washington’s Northern Cascades just south of the Canadian border.
 Locally owned and operated since 1953, Mt.
 Baker Ski Area is another great location for skiers and snowboarders looking to ride epic terrain and catch endless views without the lift lines.
 Like many other mountains in the Cascade Range, Mt.
 Baker is still an active volcano, though it may not be what you typically think of as a volcano, since the snow, ice, and glacier coverage on Mt.
 Baker is second only to Washington’s Mt.
 Rainer.
+The average annual snowfall at Mt.
+Baker Ski Area is 688 inches.

 » View Mt.
 Baker Lodging Options